Kehvatlal Parivar: Reception

-According to Box Office Mojo, the film earned $52,842 in international markets.
+Kehvatlal Parivar grossed ₹17.25 crore on the box office.
+According to Box Office Mojo, the film earned $52,842 (₹4500000) in international markets.
+It was well received by the audience.
+It completed silver jubilee (50 weeks) in cinema and became one of the highest grossing Gujarati films.

 Komal Nahta reviewed the film positively for its direction and performances.
 Keyur Seta writing for Cinestaan rated the film 3 out of 4.
 He praised the performances, direction, story, music and climax but criticised the reaction of the family when a dead member reappears.
 Parakh Bhatt of Sanj Samachar rated it 3.5 out of 5.
 He praised the performances of Randeria and Gandhi, music, comedy and choreography in songs.
 Gujarati Bhasha portal rated it 4 out of 5 but criticised the stuttering character of Goradia calling it cliché for evoking laughter.
 Carla Hay of Culture Mix praised performance, visuals and direction while criticising "mushy" sentimental moments and characters of Shamu and Natu "close to being shrieking caricatures".